 Supported language values

-The value of the hreflang attribute identifies the language (in ISO 639-1 format) and optionally the region (in ISO 3166-1 Alpha 2 format) of an alternate URL.
-For example:
+attribute identifies the language (in ISO 639-1 format) and optionally the region (in ISO 3166-1 Alpha 2 format) of an alternate URL.
+For example:de

-• de: German content, independent of region
+: German content, independent of regionen-GB

-• en-GB: English content, for GB users
+: English content, for GB usersde-ES

-• de-ES: German content, for users in Spain
+: German content, for users in Spain

 Do not specify a country code by itself!
 Google does not automatically derive the language from the country code.
 You can specify a language code by itself if you want to simplify your tagging.
 Adding the country code after the language to restrict the page to a specific region.
 Examples:

-• fr-be: French for Belgium
+: French for Belgium

-For language script variations, the proper script is derived from the country.
-For example, when using zh-TW for users zh-TW, the language script is automatically derived (in this example: Chinese-Traditional).
-You can also specify the script itself explicitly using ISO 15924, like this:
+, the language script is automatically derived (in this example: Chinese-Traditional).
+You can also specify the script itself explicitly using ISO 15924, like this:zh-Hant

-• zh-Hans: Chinese (Simplified)
+: Chinese (Simplified)

-Alternatively, you can also specify a combination of script and region—for example, usezh-Hans-TW to specify Chinese (Simplified) for Taiwanese users.
+Alternatively, you can also specify a combination of script and region—for example, use

 Finally, the reserved value "x-default" is used for indicating language selectors/redirectors which are not specific to one language or region, e.g. your homepage showing a clickable map of the world.